talwrii/yt-parallel/README.md

 Create parallel lyrics in two languages for a song downloaded from youtube using their autotranslated lyrics.

 This is related to the idea of [parallel corpora](https://en.wikipedia.org/wiki/Parallel_text) for language learning.
+You likely adapt this tool to your use cases - such as burning text into youtube videos.

 ## Motivation
 I want to exercise a lot, but it frequently feels kind of pointless.
 I am trying to learn